SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/migration.md

 The equivalent of the Host Metrics Source is [the telegraf receiver][telegrafreceiver] with appropriate plugins.
 More useful information can be found in [Host Metrics Source for Cloud Based Management](#host-metrics-source).

-__Note: The are differences between the Installed Collector and the Openelemetry Collector host metrics.
+__Note: The are differences between the Installed Collector and the OpenTelemetry Collector host metrics.
-See [this document](comparison.md#host-metrics) to learn more.__
+See [this document](/docs/send-data/sumo-logic-opentelemetry/comparison#host-metrics) to learn more.__

 | The Installed Collector Parameter | The OpenTelemetry Collector Key                                                                                 |
 |-----------------------------------|-----------------------------------------------------------------------------------------------------------------|